ptrswr/Fashion-mnist/README.md

 * keras.datasets

 Data is loaded directly from imported tensorflow.datasets package.
-The program is written with python using Anaconda environment.
+The program is written with python using Anaconda interpreter.
 Python in version 3.7 is necessary to run it.
 File cnn.py can be executed in console or any python framework like for example PyCharm.